Flaming Katy (Kalanchoe blossfeldiana) Care Indoors and Common Problems with Fixes

 Pests

 Flaming Katy is prone to spider mites, scale insects and aphids.
-Isolate the affected plant to avoid spread to the other houseplants and treat it with appropriate products like Neem oil or Insecticidal soap to get rid of the pests.
+Isolate the affected plant to avoid spread to the other plants and treat it with neem oil or insecticidal soap as per the manufacturer's instructions.

 Drooping leaves